GrimGaiden/code_challenges/README.md

 Una serie de desafíos para aprender Flutter.

-## Day 11
+## Day 12

-Based on the default app, create a theme that changes the colors and font
+Based on the app from day 11, create a file to store the theme info.